On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 Yes, by all means, we can and should feel our suffering and continue living our lives, but we should not succumb to the pull of our sorrow or despair.
 This, I think, is a great practice.

 I pondered at length about what those ideas mean.
-Long ago, I learned that every bad pattern that shows up in my life, every sucky circumstance or occurrence that repeats itself and makes my life harder, has one thing in common: me.
+Long ago, I learned that every destructive pattern that shows up in my life, every sucky circumstance or occurrence that repeats itself and makes my life harder, has one thing in common: me.

-We can either face the neglect or abuse, or sadness that was imprinted upon us in early life and learn how to integrate and process our trauma, or we can continue to remain unconscious and live life repeating the very behaviors we blame others for visiting upon us.
+We can either face the neglect or abuse, or sadness that was imprinted upon us in early life, and learn how to integrate and process our trauma, or we can continue to remain unconscious and live life repeating the very behaviors we blame others for visiting upon us.

 But if you don’t understand yourself, and aren’t driven to understand, then the depth you can know other people will be pretty shallow.
 We cannot identify in others what we haven’t yet identified in ourselves.
-We may be able to spot the red flags in potential partners, despite not having identified our own red flags, but we cannot know what those red flags foretell when we have fallen short of investigating our own.
+We may be able to spot the red flags in potential partners, despite not having identified our red flags, but we cannot know what those red flags foretell when we have fallen short of investigating our own.

 You remain stuck.